PCSX2/pcsx2/README.md

 ## Minimum
 * OS: Windows or GNU/Linux
 * CPU: Any that supports SSE2 (Pentium 4 and up, Athlon64 and up)
-* GPU: Any that supports Pixel Shader model 2.0, except Nvidia FX series (broken SM2.0, too slow anyway)
+* GPU: Any that supports Pixel Shader model 2.0, except Nvidia FX series (broken Shader Model 2.0, too slow anyway)
 * 512MB RAM (Note: Vista and up needs at least 2GB to run reliably)

 ## Recommended
 * OS: Windows Vista/7/8/8.1/10 (32-bit or 64-bit) with the [latest DirectX](https://www.microsoft.com/en-us/download/details.aspx?id=8109) or GNU/Linux
-* CPU: Intel Core 2 Duo @ 3.2ghz or better
+* CPU: Intel Core 2 Duo  (or AMD equivalent) @ 3.2ghz or better
-* GPU: 8800gt or better (for Direct3D10 support)
+* GPU: Nvidia 8800GT (or AMD equivalent) or better (for Direct3D10/11 support)
 * RAM: 1GB on Linux/Windows XP, 2GB or more on Vista and up

 **Note**: Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately-owned PlayStation 2 console to use the emulator.

 **Note:** PCSX2 mainly takes advantage of 2 CPU cores.
 As of r4865 PCSX2 can now take advantage of a 3rd core using the MTVU speedhack.
-This can be a significant speedup on CPUs with 3+ cores, however on GS-limited games (or on dual core CPUs) it may be a slowdown.
+This can be a significant speedup on CPUs with 3+ cores, however on GS-limited games (or on dual-core CPUs) it may be a slowdown.

 # Quality assurance